How do I make a reserve request?

 - An archival copy of a video that you personally own that was made for preservation

-- Now in the public domain
+- In the public domain

-- Have you had this material on reserve before?
-If so, most interpretations of Fair Use consider it advisable to obtain permission for subsequent uses.
+Have you had this material on reserve before?
+If so, most interpretations of fair use consider it advisable to obtain permission for subsequent uses.

 If you have any questions, please contact the Library or check the Copyright Page for more information on this subject.